PEARL SAPOZNIK MEMORIAL FUND

 Born in the Volhynian Polish city of Rovne on June 12, 1920, Pearl Sapoznik was the oldest of three girls (Rukhl, b.
-1926, Pesya, 1928) Her father Izak Steinberg, was a house painter and her mother, Rivke Git, a housewife.
+1926, Pesya, 1928) Her father Izak, was a housepainter and her mother, Rivke a housewife.

-A poor family, Pearl (called “Pirl” by her family”) enjoyed an education in both traditional Jewish subjects (chumesh, rashi, davening) while also attending a Polish public school and a state sponsored Jewish school.
+A poor family, Pearl enjoyed an education in both traditional Jewish subjects (khumesh, rashi, davening) while also attending a Polish public school and a state sponsored Jewish school.

-In 1939, Rovne fell under the control of the Soviets where the family survived in a reduced but livable manner.
-When the Nazis attacked in 1941 her father saved them all because he had read an early German edition of “Mein Kampf” and understood the threat of Nazis.
-Pearl, her father, mother and younger sister Pesye followed the Red Army south to the city of Derbent on the Caspian Sea.
-There, the family lived in a horse stall while working sewing uniforms, canning food and painting hospitals and clinics for the Red Army.
-Her middle sister Rukhl, who was away when the war broke out, returned home after the Germans had taken control of the city and later died in the Rovne Ghetto.
-The Steinberg/Git families also lost eight uncles and aunts 17 cousins who were among the 17,500 Rovner murdered in the nearby woods, Di Sosnikes.
+In 1939, with the Russian-German Non-Aggression Pact, Rovne fell under the control of the Soviets.
+Thanks to her father’s political activism (he was a follower of Trotsky and was imprisoned by the Polish government in 1920) he read an early German edition of “Mein Kampf” and understood the threat of Nazis.
+When Rovne was attacked by the Germans in 1941, she her father, mother and younger sister Pepa followed the Red Army south to the city of Derbent on the Caspian Sea where the family lived in a horse stall while working sewing uniforms, canning food and painting hospitals and clinics.
+Her middle sister Rukhl, who was away when the war broke out, returned home after the Germans had taken control and later died in the Rovne Ghetto.

-The family returned to the ruined Rovne where Pearl married fellow Rovner, khazn Zindel Sapoznik, and, with her family, left for the West.
-They were in the Bindermichl/Wegscheid DP camps in Linz, Austria from 1946 until coming to the U.S. and settling in Brooklyn in 1949.
+The family returned to the ruined Rovne where she married fellow Rovner, khazn Zindel Sapoznik, and, with her family, left for the West.
+They were in the Bindermichl DP camp in Linz, Austria from 1946 until coming to America in 1949.

-Pearl Sapoznik was an active member of the The First Rovner Benevolent Society landsmanshaft and became its long time Recording Secretary, the last to take minutes in Yiddish.
-In her later years Pearl did voter registration for the Democratic Party and was an election poll worker.
+In America, Pirl was an active member of the The First Rovner Benevolent Society landsmanshaft and became its long time Recording Secretary and the last to take minutes in Yiddish.
+In her later years she did voter registration for the Democratic Party and was an election poll worker.

-It was with through events like KlezKamp: The Yiddish FolkArts Program (which her younger son Henry founded in 1985) that the world learned about Pearl Sapoznik’s rare gifts as a singer.
-Possessed of a clear and sure alto and perfect intonation, Pearl Sapoznik sang a rich repertoire of traditional and popular Yiddish songs from traditional old ballads, Zionist recruiting songs and Yiddish theater hits and a parallel repertoire of Polish ballads, epic patriotic poems and radio tangos.
+Though married to a world renowned cantor, it wasn’t until events like KlezKamp, the Workmen’s Circle Camps and Yiddish Vokh, that the world learned about Pearl Sapoznik’s rare gifts as a singer.
+Possessed of a clear and sure alto, Pirl Sapoznik sang a rich repertoire of traditional and popular Yiddish songs from traditional broadsides, Zionist recruiting songs and Yiddish theater hits and a parallel repertoire of Polish ballads, epic patriotic poems and radio tangos.

-Settling in Brighton Beach, Brooklyn in 1983, Pearl’s small, comfortable apartment blocks from the boardwalk became a magnetic mecca for visitors from around the world who came to bask in her gentle and powerful Yiddishkayt and sing songs with her.
-She was a great believer in tzedoke and was a contributor to her shul, The New Brighton Jewish Center, to Bikkur Cholom and to Disabled American Veterans.
-For over 25 years, Pearl Sapoznik served on the board of the Jewish Community Council of Greater Coney Island and did fundraising for, and represented the needs of, indigent Holocaust survivors.
+Settling in Brighton Beach in 1983, her small, comfortable apartment blocks from the boardwalk became a magnetic mecca for visitors from around the world who came to bask in her gentle and powerful Yiddishkayt and to sing songs with her.
+She was a great believer in tzedoke and was on the board member of the Jewish Community Council of Greater Coney Island and did fundraising for, and represented the needs of, indigent Holocaust survivors.

-Pearl Sapoznik is survived by two sons, Henry, an internationally renowned musician and scholar of Yiddish culture and language and Norman, a retired schoolteacher, plus three grandchildren, 5 great grandchildren, and untold numbers of lovers of Yiddish song and culture who knew and loved her.
+She is survived by two sons, Henry and Norman, three grandchildren, 5 great grandchildren, and untold numbers of lovers of Yiddish song and culture who knew and loved her.